TheArctesian/cryptoChess/README.md

 Check todos for devs

-Text me if you want to join discord = the_arctesian#8968
+Text me if you want to join
+- discord : @the_arctesian#8968
+- telegram : @TheArctesian